 To further indicate the service levels provided were at the standard the community expected Council can confirm that the water supplies have been tested during the 2014/15 year in accordance with Drinking Water Standards.
-Refer to the tables that follow.
 Council has not received any correspondence from Community Public Health regarding issues with Council water supplies.